 New Zealand websites

 These websites have stories, images, videos and audio on New Zealand's role in World War II and the impact it had back home.

 Te Ara is a great place to start for information about Aotearoa New Zealand.
 If we go down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage.
 This means the information is safe and reliable.

-- Type the keywords 'second world war' into the search box.
+- Enter the keywords 'second world war' into the search box.

 - Select Second World War from the results.

 - This first page is a short story of what happened from a New Zealand point of view.

 - You will also find here links that will take you to pages about different times or events of the war, for example the North American campaign.

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.

 This is another website with lots of information about New Zealand history.
 It also belongs to the Ministry for Culture & Heritage so we can trust the information to be safe and reliable.

 - Go to the end of the page to find a heading called Site Quicklinks.